-With the Melbourne Polytechnic Associate Degree of Engineering Technology (Civil), you have the opportunity to start your career in construction management, structural engineering design (civil and municipal) and transportation design and practice.
+Our Associate Degree of Engineering Technology (Civil) gives you the opportunity to start your career in construction management, structural engineering design (civil and municipal) and transportation design and practice.

 The Associate Degree of Engineering Technology (Civil) is a two-year program of study, supplemented by a supervised industry-based placement or an extended project-based classroom activity.

 The program is the first two years of the Bachelor of Engineering Technology (Civil), and offers a pathway to further study.